Cheap Internet for Seniors

 Service Area

-T-Mobile’s service area is pretty large and has the fastest nationwide 5G network coverage, but relies on 4G LTE to help cover its home internet service area (we experienced no outages in our testing).
+T-Mobile’s service area is pretty large and has the fastest nationwide 5G network coverage, but it relies on 4G LTE to help cover its home internet service area (we experienced no outages in our testing).
 T-Mobile now covers 326 million people in more than 9,100 cities and towns across all 50 states and Puerto Rico, per a T-Mobile representative.
 Cox, for comparison, falls short with coverage in only 18 states.

 15 Hidden Internet Rates and Fees to Look Out For